 - number of cases.
-As such, they tell us if a particular principle was applied in a particular situation, what would be its likely effect.
-The principles of management are less than perfect since they mainly apply to human behaviour.
+As such, they tell us if a particular principle was applied in a particular situation, what would be its effect. likely The principles of management are less than perfect since they mainly apply to human behaviour.
 In real life, situations are not identical.
 So, accurate cause and effect relationships may be difficult to establish.
-However, principles of management assist. establishing managers in relationships to extent and are therefore useful.
+However, principles of. management assist. managers in establishing these relationships to extent and are therefore useful.
 In situations of emergencies, it is desirable that someone takes charge and others just follow.
-But in situations requiring cross-functional expertise, such as setting up of a new factory, more participative decision-making approach to would be advisable. - (vii) Contingent: The application of principles of management is contingent or dependent upon the prevailing situation at a particular point of time.
+But in situations requiring cross-functional expertise, such as setting up of a new factory, more participative approach to decision-making would be advisable. - (vii) Contingent: The application of principles of management is contingent or dependent upon the prevailing situation at a particular point of time.
 The application of principles has to be changed as per requirements.
 For example, employees deserve and just remuneration.
 But what is just and fair is determined by multiple factors.
 They include contribution of the employee, paying capacity of the employer and also prevailing wage rate for the occupation under consideration.